-The Library view is where you can store and reuse your artwork and animation in other scenes or build props and puppets.
+Use the Library view to reuse your artwork and animation in other scenes or to build props and puppets.

 |•||What is a Library?|

 |•||What is a Symbol?|

 |•||What is a Template?|

 |•||Understanding the Library Concept|

 A library is a folder where you store your templates and symbols.
 You can access these folders from different projects.
 Using the library is easy, just drag the content into the library to store your artwork and then drag it into your Timeline or Camera view when you want to reuse it.